csaden/csaden.github.io/datavis/_posts/2015-08-14-The-World's-Population-Part-1.md

 ## The Question

-First, I thought about what question are the graphics trying to answer.
+First, I thought about the question that the graphics attempted to answer.

 <img src='../../assets/datavis/un_world_pop1.png' alt='Regional percent change, 2015-2050 forecast' >